edvin/fxlauncher/README.md

 </plugin>
 ```

+### Applications with no default UI

+By default the update screen will remain visible until the primary stage is shown.
+If your application does not show anything on the primary
+stage at startup, the update screen will stay visible until it does.
+You can pass in `--lingering-update-screen=false` to hide it immediately
+after the update process has completed.

 ## A slimmer alternative

 It is also possible to embed the launchar jar in a native installer system like Advanced Installer - same approach as above,